- Department of Aerospace Engineering and Mechanics

 Other appropriate requirements may be established by the individual engineering departments.

-Regular admission may also be granted to applicants who are not graduates of ABET- or CSAB-accredited programs and who have Graduate Record Examination general test scores of 1000 or higher, as specified by the department of interest.
-Each applicant should have the equivalent of a 3.0 or higher grade point average (as in requirements listed above).
+Regular admission may also be granted to applicants who are not graduates of ABET accredited programs.
 Other appropriate requirements may be established by the individual engineering departments.

 This status may be granted to applicants who do not meet the GPA or GRE requirement.

-A student admitted conditionally is required to maintain a "B" average for the first 12 semester hours of graduate coursework and to remove any conditions imposed for admission in order to continue graduate study.
+A student who has is granted this status is required to maintain a "B" average for the first 12 semester hours of graduate coursework and to remove any conditions imposed for admission in order to continue graduate study.